 As we consider a long-range perspective, questions of how far and how fast the Town grows will need to be answered.
-The answer to these questions should include consideration of the resources, infrastructure, services, and facilities required by such growth.
+The answer to these questions should include consideration of the resources, infrastructure, services, and facilities required by such growth, as well as the environmental impacts of such prospective future growth.
 The Centreville Community Plan (Plan) was updated in 2009 as part of the planning process and amended in 2010 to include the required Water Resources and Municipal Growth Elements.
 The Plan addresses the geographic extent of the Town's future growth by identifying specific growth areas and prospective population density likely within those areas.
 More challenging is to predict the pacing of such prospective growth, which is influenced by market forces, government regulation, and specific legislative action.